Tribes try to shield elders and their knowledge from virus

 Karen Ketcher was among 28 Cherokee Nation elders who have died from the coronavirus.
 She was weeks shy of her 71st birthday and had decades of experience working for the tribe and the U.S. Bureau of Indian Affairs.
 Her knowledge was unmatched and invaluable, said her granddaughter, Taryn King.

-“There’s so much at stake when this virus hits our communities,” said King, 31, of Silwell, Oklahoma.
+“There’s so much at stake when this virus hits our communities,” said King, 31, of Stilwell, Oklahoma.
 She described elders as “the glue that holds our communities together.”

 At work, Ketcher was affectionately called “Granny.”
 She was the go-to person for questions about Cherokee policies, tribal governance and how to apply for grants.
 She also was the first stop for snacks, help mending holes in sweaters or questions about community relations.